 And don’t always rush them off saying you‘re busy when they want to share something.
 If you have to, promise you will listen to their problem when you’re done with your work and make sure to follow through.

-They are becoming bigger each day and each time when you turn them off, it creates an emotional distance between you two.
+They are becoming bigger each day and each time you turn them off, it creates an emotional distance between you two.

 And also always make sure you free yourself up for the events that mean a lot to them.
 And take each of them(if you have more than one daughter) on mommy-daughter dates where you get to do special things.
 They will remember it forever.